National Pan-Hellenic Council

 Delta Sigma Theta - Lambda Pi Chapter

-Delta Sigma Theta Sorority, Incorporated. is a private, not-for-profit organization whose purpose is to provide assistance and support through established programs in local communities throughout the world.
+Delta Sigma Theta Sorority Inc. is a private, not-for-profit organization whose purpose is to provide assistance and support through established programs in local communities throughout the world.
 Since its founding, more than 200,000 women have joined the organization.
 Delta Sigma Theta Sorority, Inc. is a sisterhood of predominantly Black, college-educated women.

 National Founders Day: January 13th, 1913